LAFD Battalion Chief Suffers Fatal Medical Emergency While Driving On Duty

 An autopsy will determine the official cause of death.

-Boyd’s car rear-ended a pickup truck in the area of 17th and Los Angeles Streets following his medical issue.
+Boyd’s car rear-ended a pickup in the area of 17th and Los Angeles Streets after his medical issue.
 He was taken to a hospital by an LAFD ambulance, but attempts to save him were unsuccessful.

 “I join the men and women of the LAFD in mourning Chief Boyd’s sudden passing,” said LAFD Chief Ralph Terrazas.
 “It is always an unexpected tragedy to lose one of our own, and my thoughts and prayers are with his family at this difficult time.”